noaione/yuusha-shoukan-ln/sources/v13/chapter2.md

 she really want to see me suffer?
 No, well, it’s certainly... just like Lunamaria-san huh.

-[Lu-chan “loves” Miyama-san after all, so she wants to be close by to cheer you on~]
+[Lu-chan _loves_ Miyama-san after all, so she wants to be close by to cheer you on~]

 [Mom?!
 What the heck are you talking about?!]